Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 What is an example of B2B eCommerce?

 One of the most well-known examples of B2B eCommerce is Amazon Business.
-It is a B2B-focused online marketplace from the B2C eCommerce giant.
+It is a business-to-business-focused online marketplace from the B2C eCommerce giant.
 Amazon Business caters to B2B organizations, offering solutions for office supplies, IT products, and MRO supplies.

-Another example of a company embracing B2B eCommerce is BME France, a leading distributor of building materials.
+Another example of a company embracing business-to-business eCommerce is BME France, a leading distributor of building materials.
 Shifting to eCommerce enabled BME to unify two brands in one platform and expand their online presence.

 Why is B2B eCommerce important?